slurmulon/baton/README.md

 ## Rationale

-When we have to wrangle links that enable us to do our jobs better, it's common to:
+When we have to wrangle all the links that enable us to do our jobs better, it's common to:

 * Unintentionally hoard the information in a local bookmark repo (Ctrl + D)
 * Place the links in Wikis that aren't version controlled (which in a few ways is good) and have limited functionality